 Two key components of containerization were identified as FEPs: containment degradation and corrosion.
 Canister degradation, including fractures, fissures, and corrosion (pitting, rusting) could result in containment failure.
-These processes are evaluated in the conceptual model.
+These processes are evaluated in the conceptual model (Conceptual Site Model white paper, Section 8.1).